Insect Stings in Children

 - Use an over-the-counter medicine made for insect stings.

-- Put an antihistamine, corticosteroid cream, or calamine lotion on the area.
+- Put an antihistamine cream, corticosteroid cream, or calamine lotion on the area.

 - Give your child acetaminophen for pain.